 Besides the models you've read about above, here are three different types of tanks available.
 They have been divided by sizes.

-- The Standard Bio-Digester: This is the smallest size and it can handle between 18–21 people (continuous users).
+- Standard: This is the smallest size and it can handle between 18–21 people (continuous users).
 This is the best size for residential properties and small commercial establishments.

-- The Jumbo Bio-Digester: The jumbo bio-digester can easily handle 100 people (continuous users) and is therefore ideal for mid-size establishments, apartment blocks, hotels, farms, and small gated communities.
+- Jumbo: The jumbo sizecan easily handle 100 people (continuous users) and is therefore ideal for mid-size establishments, apartment blocks, hotels, farms, and small gated communities.

-- The Jumbo Deluxe Bio-Digester: This is the biggest size available and it can handle up to 400 continuous users.
+- Jumbo Deluxe: This is the biggest size available and it can handle up to 400 continuous users.
 This is great for much bigger establishments, such as estates, shopping malls, hotels, schools, hospitals, and blocks of flats.

 Apart from these three standard sizes, different sizes can be created based on the need and the size of the project.

 Protecting the Environment

 With the rate of global warming experienced in major parts of the world, having an ecological way to dispose of, clean, and recycle is the way to go.
 With the biodigesters, you're assured of protecting the environment as well as smooth wastewater management.